Manoj85/P5_Neighborhood_Map/README.md

   - http://www.geocodezip.com/v3_simpleMap_InfoBoxA.html

 #### [TO-DO]
-- No click functionality from the List of Venues
 - Implement Grunt/Gulp to make a better build process for extensibility
 - Improve the pagespeed score and other metrics learned from Website Performance Optimization course